 This is a cross-linguistically familiar picture where in-situ wh-phrases do not trigger putative reflexes of $\overline{A}$ -movement (but cf. Reintges et al. 2006).
-Nevertheless, arguably the standard view of wide-scope wh-in-situ would be that it involves wh-movement in the syntax but pronunciation of the lowest copy at PF (e.g. Bobaljik 2002).
+A prevalent view of wide-scope wh-in-situ constructions would be that they involves wh-movement in the syntax, but pronunciation of the lowest copy at PF (e.g. Bobaljik 2002).
 Under this view, we would expect to find the same reflexes that we do with overt movement.

 While not being able to resolve this issue completely, we will point to two pieces of evidence which suggest that wh-in-situ and wh-ex-situ in Asante Twi do not share the same syntactic derivation.
-The first argument comes from the observation by Kobele & Torrence (2006) that in-situ wh-phrases in non-echo questions are sensitive to intervention effects by negation, for example (128) (Beck 2006).
-Ex-situ wh-phrases, on the other hand, are not subject to intevention effects (128c).
+The first argument comes from the observation by Kobele & Torrence (2006) that in-situ wh-phrases in non-echo questions are sensitive to intervention effects by negation, for example (129) (Pesetsky 2000; Beck 2006).
+Ex-situ wh-phrases, on the other hand, are not subject to intervention effects (129c).

-- (128) a.
-Kofi bɔ-ɔ hwan ?
-Kofi hit-pst who 'Who did Kofi hit?' - b. \Kofi a-m-bo hwan?
+- (129) a.
+Kofi bə-ə hwan ?
+Kofi hit-pst who 'Who did Kofi hit?' - b. \Kofi a-m-bɔ hwan ?
 Kofi pst-neg-hit who - c.
-Hwan1 na Kofi a-m-bo no ? who foc Kofi pst-neg-hit 3sg 'Who didn't Kofi hit?'
+Hwan1 na Kofi a-m-bo no ? who foc Kofi pst-neg-hit 3sg.obj 'Who didn't Kofi hit?'